 The commander's and gunner's periscope guards dominate this view of the tank's roof.
 Mounts for the .50cal M2HB machine gun are positioned between the commander's cupola and gunner's periscope, and also to the left side of the TC's cupola.
 Later tanks moved the MG mount to a more serviceable position to the left front of the TC's cupola.
 The gunner's periscope guard has a notch in its right rear to allow clearance for the machine gun and pintle.

-The notch in the gunner's periscope guard is more easily seen from this angle.
+The notch in the gunner's periscope guard is seen from below on the left and with a dummy machine gun mounted on the right.

 The opening for the loader's periscope is closest to the foreground in this image, and his hatch and hatch lock are visible as well.
 The commander's cupola was ringed at the bottom by five vision blocks facing to the sides and rear, and an M20 periscope provided forward view.
 The circular holes in the vehicle's roof were for antenna mounts, and the stowage brackets for the disassembled .50cal machine gun are also present on the roof.